 You know the saying “When one door closes, another one opens.”?
 And I am sure you also remember at least one situation, and the feeling in it, when people were trying to encourage you with this saying, and you were like ‘yeah.., but this is different …, this is hard … I do not see any new door … where are they … how long it will take … when am I going to feel better about it?’.
 Sounds familiar?
-You know it is true, that something ends, and something else begins, but usually this shift does not happen automatically nor quickly.
+You know it is true, that something ends, and something else begins, but usually, this shift does not happen automatically or quickly.
 And we are also not always entering this change feeling very enthusiastic, motivated, and inspired.

-It is also important to acknowledge that these ‘in between spaces’ are not some kind of traps that we fall into, because we are for example not careful enough, not good enough, or because we have a bad luck.
-They are the most normal and usual things and situations in our life.
+It is also important to acknowledge that these ‘in-between spaces’ are not some kind of traps that we fall into, because we are for example not careful enough, not good enough, or because we have bad luck.
+They are the most normal and usual things and situations in our lives.
 These are spaces in between relationships, different phases of a certain relationship, people, jobs, experiences, travels, challenges, emotions, feelings, thoughts, days, moments, etc. If we look at these spaces like this, they are actually a wonderful possibility to learn, to feel, to acknowledge, to create, and to live intentionally and fulfilling.

-Having this in mind, we can acknowledge that each of these in between spaces has a big potential to be our most alive, creative, possible, and valuable space and time.
-There is a massive potential to leverage this ‘in between space’ just by slightly changing our perspective on how we look at things, and life situations in general.
+Having this in mind, we can acknowledge that each of these in-between spaces has a big potential to be our most alive, creative, possible, and valuable space and time.
+There is a massive potential to leverage this ‘in-between space’ just by slightly changing our perspective on how we look at things, and life situations in general.
 It is like becoming aware of the thought of Alexander Graham Bell, who said, ‘When one door closes, another opens; but we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us.’

 I will leave you today with a thought of Stephanie June Sorrell: